Polkadot-Blockchain-Academy/pba-book/content/polkadot/execution-sharding/slides.md

 <pba-flex center>

 1. A protocol for proving validity of included candidates
-1. Consensus rules for the relay chain<br/>to avoid building on or finalizing<br/>relay chain forks containing bad candidates.
+1. Consensus rules for the relay chain<br />to avoid building on or finalizing<br />relay chain forks containing bad candidates.

 </pba-flex>